-- pinpoint, using latitude-longitude pairs, the locations of lynchings in North Carolina and South Carolina, and over time, the former Confederacy
+- identify, using latitude-longitude pairs, the locations of lynchings in North Carolina and South Carolina, and over time, the former Confederacy

-- provide access to relevant manuscript material, particularly digital newspaper articles.
+- provide access to relevant manuscript material about lynching events

-- offer users both broad and specific information about lynching in North Carolina for research, teaching, and other uses.
+- offer users both broad and specific information about lynching for research, teaching, and other uses

-- create a space for one facet of an important conversation about race, violence, and power in the United States.
+- create a space for one facet of an important conversation about race, violence, and power in the United States

-This project seeks to address the irony that despite the fact that members of lynch mobs documented their activities deliberately and prolifically, the physical spaces by and large remain unmarked.
-This project will visualize lynchings in new ways, to the extent possible privileging images of modern sites of historic lynchings over the mob-produced images of damaged black bodies that were intended to terrorize the wider black community.
+This project seeks to address the irony that despite the fact that members of lynch mobs documented their activities deliberately and prolifically, the physical spaces where lynchings took place by and large remain unmarked.
+This project visualizes lynchings in new ways, to the extent possible privileging images of modern sites of historic lynchings over the mob-produced images of damaged black bodies that were intended to terrorize the wider black community.

-Current and future iterations of the project will seek to engage community partners in diverse styles of documentation; integrate lynching and death penalty data; address press coverage; and include attempted lynchings, not just those that resulted in a death.
+Future iterations of the project will seek to engage community partners in diverse styles of documentation; integrate lynching and death penalty data; address the politics of press coverage; and include attempted lynchings, not just those that resulted in a death.